The Best Free Things to do

 Looking for some FREE things to do with kids in Westchester County?
 You’ll find all sorts of attractions and activities to do that are kid-friendly, but you don’t necessarily need kids to have fun at any of the places on this list.

-After a year of pandemic-related challenges and closures, it becomes very challenging to keep kids and adults entertained safely.
+After a year of pandemic-related challenges and closures, it became very challenging to keep kids and adults entertained safely.
 But now that things have changed for the better, it is time to get out and see what Westchester County has to offer.

-Westchester County offers countless ways to keep yourself and others busy during school breaks and on weekends.
+Westchester County offers countless ways to keep yourself and others busy during school breaks and on weekends; without breaking the bank.

 Where is Westchester County?

 Westchester County is the southern-most county in the Hudson Valley and is conveniently located close to New York City.
 This large and diverse county sits along the Hudson River and is full of wonderful things to do.